devJSQ/movie-recommendation-project/README.md

 # Movie recommendation project

 Problem:
+Ahmed is sitting on the living room and can't decide which movie should he watch.
+Build a movie recommendation system to help Ahmed in **deciding** which movie should he watch.

 Process:
 - Build a decision tree with a questions that helps to decide which type of movies the user like.